elenasacristan/treebooks/README.md

 Once the payment has gone through a success message will be displayed and then the user can go to the specified store where the book belongs and collect it.

-If there is an error with the payment the user will see an error message.
+If there is an error with the payment the user will be notified with an error message.

 If the payment has been successful the following will happen:
  - The book(s) will be added to the list of read books and the list of current_books